Lake Worth Car Accident Lawyer

 Accidents can also occur due to causes that have nothing to do with the driver.
 For example, vehicle defects or poor road maintenance can sometimes cause accidents.
 When they do, the injuries can be just as devastating.

 Need Help Handling Your Lake Worth Car Accident Injury Claim?

 If you or a loved one has gotten into a traffic crash, consider speaking with an attorney.
 Even if you have sufficient car insurance and weren’t at fault, that doesn’t mean you’ll get the compensation you need.

 At Gonzalez & Cartwright, P.A., we know that car insurance companies and at-fault drivers aren’t always quick to admit wrongdoing or pay for your injuries or damages.
 If you find yourself in a difficult position, give us a call or fill out our online contact form.

 This initial consultation is free.
-During this meeting, our auto accident attorneys will listen to what happened and help you decide what your next legal step should be.
+During this meeting, our Lake Worth car accident lawyers will listen to what happened and help you decide what your next legal step should be.

 Florida law entitles compensation when someone else hurts you.
-Let us help you obtain what you already deserve.
+Let our personal injury lawyers help you obtain what you already deserve.